 Students who wish to be considered for financial aid must fill out and submit the Financial Aid Application and supporting documentation along with their complete application for admission to the program.
 Only complete Financial Aid applications will be considered for aid.

-Tuition for Stanford AI4ALL is $6,000 and includes housing and dining in supervised Stanford residences, towels and bedding, field trip expenses, instruction, course materials, and transportation between Stanford University and the San Francisco International Airport.
-Extensive financial aid is available.
+Tuition for Stanford AI4ALL is $6,500 and includes housing and dining in supervised Stanford residences, towels and bedding, field trip expenses, instruction, course materials, and transportation between Stanford University and the San Francisco International Airport.
+Financial aid is available.

 Notification of Admissions Decision

-Once the application is closed on February 15th, the applicant will be notified of his or her admissions decision approximately one month after the stated deadline.
+Once the application closes the applicant will be notified of his or her admissions decision approximately one month after the stated deadline.

 Once an offer of admission is accepted, a $500 deposit is due one week after notifications are sent.
 The tuition balance is due two weeks after that.
 Students who apply for financial aid will receive notification of their award amount, if any, with their admissions decision.